 Overview: Theme gardens are an excellent way to foster the love of gardening with your children.
 The inspiration for a theme garden can come from many things like a story, a favorite food, a favorite color, a historical event, or a favorite animal.
-As you brainstorm, let your younger gardener’s imagination run wild and then search for plant that help you achieve your chosen theme (and that will grow well in your area).
+As you brainstorm, let your younger gardener’s imagination run wild and then search for plants that help you achieve your chosen theme (and that will grow well in your area).

 - books, magazines and computers to search for inspiration